 At the level of clinical trials, the exclusion of women was once the official guidance of the FDA, in response to the thalidomide crisis of the 1960s, and "women of childbearing potential" were excluded from participating in Phase I and early Phase II trials.
 Even before that, however, women were often excluded out of a belief that their more complex hormonal cycles provided too many variables for controlled studies in significant populations.

-The result is that a new treatment can possibly proceed from in vivo research, through clinical trials, and into commercial circulation without ever being tested on a scientifically significant number of female mammals, or without assessment of gender-variant efficacy and metabolism.
+The result is that a new treatment can possibly proceed from in vivo research, through clinical trials, and into commercial circulation without ever being tested on a scientifically significant number of female mammals, or without assessment of sex-variant efficacy and metabolism.
 When we're fortunate, the bottom-line clinical difference between the sexes is minimal.
-This was not the case with zolpidem, and gender bias in study populations placed thousands of women at risk.
+This was not the case with zolpidem, and both sex and gender biases in study populations placed thousands of women at risk.

 Mortality Rates in Minority CommunitiesMortality rates from asthma improved by one-third between 1990 and 2010, yet this improvement has not been consistent across racial groups.
 African Americans, in particular, still suffer disproportionately from asthma and receive less effective treatment: